UCSBarchlab/pyrtlnet/README.md

    The script's output shows that the unquantized model achieved `0.9373` accuracy on the test data set, while the quantized model achieved `0.9364` accuracy on the test data set.
-Your accuracy numbers may differ slightly. `quantized.tflite` includes all the model's weights, biases, and quantization parameters.
+Your accuracy numbers may differ.

+   This script produces a `quantized.tflite` file which includes all the model's weights, biases, and quantization parameters.
 This file will be read by all the inference implementations.

 2. Run
    [`litert_inference.py`](https://github.com/UCSBarchlab/pyrtlnet/blob/main/litert_inference.py) in this repository's root directory.